Wint3rmute/baczek.me/content/now.md

 If someone had told me a year ago that there would be an anime made by Studio Trigger, in collaboration with a Polish game development company, featuring some of the most known Polish artists in its soundtrack, I wouldn't be able to stop myself from laughing at such an idea.
 And yet, here we are.

 The feeling's magical.
-Thank you, CD Project Red.
+Thank you, CD Project Red!

 >Watching:<br>
 >Cyberpunk: Edgerunners